AidanZap/CIS434-Group12/README.md

 ####Derek W

-V1.0.0 Base game is working
+####V1.0.0 Base game is working
   features to work on next:
-    -main menu
+    - main menu
-    -difficulties
+    - difficulties
-    -live score
+    - live score
-    -customization menu in main menu to change colors of things
+    - customization menu in main menu to change colors of things

 V1.0.1 Added functionality, snake can not turn 180 degrees
   todo: